A Variable can be considered a customizable property control added to your components to customize the look and feel of your component’s instance.

 A new state will mean the component displays new values for certain properties, for instance animating from a grey border-color to a light blue border-color.

 Reusability of components

-As components are made to be reused, you want to be able to tweak these properties for instances you create.
+As components are made to be reused, you also want to be able to tweak the properties for instances you created.

 Therefore, if you want to use an instance of your component elsewhere in your design, you may require a slightly different hover state with a different border-color.

-If the border-color property has been turned into a variable, back on the regular canvas any instance of your component will display the Variable within the Properties Panel, allowing you to easily customize its value for only this specific instance.
+If the border-color property has been turned into a variable, back on the main Canvas any instance of your component will display the Variable within the Properties Panel, allowing you to easily customize its value for only this specific instance.

 The Variables overview will present all the Variables that have been created for the currently selected component.

 Decided to rename a Variable or give it a new min or max value?
 No need to dig into the properties panel — just edit them on the go within the Variables overview instead.

 From the Variables overview, you can configure how a Variable should behave and display in the properties panel.

 Depending on the type of Variable (e.g. String, Number, Color) Framer provides the freedom to configure your property control.